Emi-modeling/DDM/README.md

 # DDM
-Estimating Parameters of the Drift Diffusion Model Using Particle Swarm Optimization Estimating Parameters of the Drift Diffusion Model Using Particle Swarm Optimization Firstly, the goal is to fit a DDM to reaction time and accuracy data.
+Estimating Parameters of the Drift Diffusion Model Using Particle Swarm Optimization

+Firstly, the goal is to fit a DDM to reaction time and accuracy data.
 Afterwards, the likelihood of the observed data, given the model parameters, is maximized.
 This process is equivalent to the minimization of the negative log-likelihood of the observed data, given the model parameter.